 In either case, the graph below shows North Carolina’s divorce rates by county and based on the United States Census Bureau estimates over the past 5 years.

-See if Someone is Married or Divorced in North Carolina (Free Marriage & Divorce Records)
+See if Someone Is Married or Divorced in NC (Free Marriage & Dissolution Records)

-To obtain a certificate directly from NC Vital Records, individuals can make an appointment with NC Vital Records Appointments for in-person, expedited help (additional $15) or by mail using the following:
+To obtain a certificate directly from NC Vital Records, individuals can make an appointment with NC Vital Records Appointments for in-person, expedited help (an additional $15) or by mail using the following:

-• If no record is found, a letter will be sent documenting such.
-The $24 search fee is non-refundable even if a record is not found.
+- If no record is found, a letter will be sent documenting such.
+Note: The $24 search fee is non-refundable even if a record is not found.

 Mail the completed, signed form and payment to: